-It’s May, and high school seniors are about to graduate and go to college.
+It’s almost February, and high school seniors are on pace to graduate and go to college.
 Some of you may be the star of your last 6 high school productions and can’t wait to be a theatre major!

 You may change your mind.
 You’re allowed to change your mind.
 Most college freshmen change their majors 4 times.
 I’m here to help with that process.

 If any of the following apply to you, you might want to reconsider being a theatre major:

 You don’t like school

 THEATRE IS A REAL MAJOR.
 WITH READING AND ESSAYS AND CLASSES.